-Michail teaches on a variety of undergraduate and postgraduate modules within the field of human resource management and organisational design.
-He is the Module Leader for Ideas 1 and European Labour Markets.
-Michail supervises dissertation projects for both undergraduate and postgraduate students.
+Michail teaches on a variety of undergraduate and postgraduate modules within the field of Human Resource Management.
+He is the Module Leader for Business in Society and European Labour Markets.
+He also supervises dissertation projects for both undergraduate and postgraduate students.

 External roles and responsibilities

 Michail holds a PhD in Economics from the University of Essex.
 His teaching and research focus on understanding how labour market and workplace institutions shape (and/or are shaped by) the work experiences of employees, the performance of organisations, and the comparative standing of national labour markets.
 Before joining the University of Southampton in 2016, Michail worked as a Research Fellow in Employment Studies at the University of the West of England, Bristol.